 Behind the scenes, I’ve also been working on reorganizing the blog and updating old posts.
 I’m no blogging expert by any stretch of the imagination, but I’ve definitely developed better practices over the years.

 One thing I wished I had known starting out as a blogger was to upload my own copy of an image whenever I had guest posters.
 Most often, bloggers simply sent the code which included images stored in their own media files.
 Some of the guest posts on my blog (from the Designer Challenge, for example) were missing images because bloggers made changes to their own media files or shut their blogs down.
 Thank goodness I was able to locate most of the lost images on Pinterest and salvage those posts!

 Another blogging goal I’ve been working on is lowering my bounce rate.
 What that means is increasing the number of pages a reader views while visiting Satori.
 Mine isn’t terrible, but I’ve been aiming for better.
 Since the beginning of January when I started making some changes, I’ve noticed a bounce rate drop of 5%.
 I still have a ways to go, but I’m happy with the results so far.

-Some of the best advice I got from other bloggers was to use google analytics to determine my top posts and add those posts to the bottom of similar posts.
+Some of the best advice I got from other bloggers was to use google analytics to determine my top posts and add those posts to the bottom of similar posts (or naturally within).
 For instance, one of my top posts for 2015 was Beautiful Front Door Colors.
 Taking this guidance, I went back and added the most pinned graphic from that post (from Pinterest analytics), as well as the link to other paint and outdoor related posts.
 Within a couple of days, I noticed a considerable drop in my bounce rate.

 As I continue to work my way through past posts, I’ll add popular related content along with the most-pinned graphic to the bottom of each one.
 Food posts will get top recipes, gardening posts will get top outdoor projects, and so on…